-- The global pandemic has slowed the introduction of ou r live monitoring app which will further embed human rights within our organisation and operations.
+- The global pandemic has slowed the introduction of our live monitoring app which will further embed human rights within our organisation and operations.
 It will provide real-time information on specific measures regarding modern slavery and decent work.
-Importantly, the app will include a geo-location facility enabling us to attribute any information to a distinct location, which is important when quarry locations are very rural for example. - The pandemic has also slowed the introduction of Safecall, the whistleblowing hotline, to our overseas supply chains identified as high risk.
-This work will resume as soon as possible with the aim of being fully in place by the end of 2021. - > All suppliers receive our Code of Conduct and associated training. - > All suppliers will receive specific Ethical Trading Initiative ("ETI") Base Code training. - > All suppliers will receive revised modern slavery training.
+Importantly, the app will include a geo-location facility enabling us to attribute any information to a distinct location, which is important when quarry locations are very rural for example. - The pandemic has also slowed the introduction of Safecall, the whistleblowing hotline, to our overseas supply chains identified as high risk. - All suppliers receive our Code of Conduct and associated training. - All suppliers will receive specific Ethical Trading Initiative ("ETI") Base Code training. - > All suppliers will receive revised modern slavery training.